blackboxnlp/2019/index.md

 ## BlackboxNLP 2019

-We are happy to announce that BlackboxNLP 2019 will be co-located with [ACL 2019](http://www.acl2019.org/) in Florence (August 1).
-We will update this website soon with more information!
+The second edition of the BlackboxNLP workshop will be collocated with [ACL 2019](http://www.acl2019.org/) in Florence.

 Archived information about the 2018 edition: [blackboxnlp.github.io/2018](https://blackboxnlp.github.io/2018/).

-## Venue

-The workshop will be collocated with [ACL 2019](http://www.acl2019.org/) in Florence.

 ## Important dates